Hyperscale Data Inc.: Hyperscale Data Reports Weekly and Total $XRP Purchases

 - Prior Month Purchases: 4,800 $ XRP at an average price of $3.1190, totaling $14,971.36;

-"We remain committed to aggressively expanding our exposure to leading digital assets such as $ XRP as part of our broader cryptocurrency investment strategy," said Milton "Todd" Ault III, Executive Chairman of Hyperscale Data.
-"Sentinum's accumulation reflects our unwavering confidence in $ XRP 's long-term utility and value proposition.
-We have committed to purchasing up to $10 million of $ XRP, deploying a disciplined dollar cost averaging strategy, and we anticipate increasing the pace of these purchases in the weeks ahead.
-This is our first report, marking the start of a new tradition-stockholders can now expect updates every Tuesday as we build what we believe will be a significant and valuable position in $ XRP."

-"In recent weeks, Hyperscale Data has paid down approximately $25 million of non-affiliated debt, eliminating a significant portion of its liabilities," continued Ault.
-"This stronger financial position allows the Company to refine its capital allocation strategy and focus on initiatives that drive long-term value, including Sentinum's artificial intelligence ("AI") driven data center platform.
-The Company is actively evaluating opportunities to enhance its digital asset strategy, which may include retaining a portion of the Bitcoin it mines and expanding its existing digital asset reserves.
-These strategic moves are aimed at positioning Hyperscale Data for sustainable growth and stockholder value creation.
-Updates on the Company's expanded digital asset strategy will be provided over the coming months."

-The Company intends to report Sentinum's $ XRP acquisitions on a weekly basis, providing transparency into its digital asset investment activities.
+As the Company has previously stated, it intends to report Sentinum's $ XRP acquisitions on a weekly basis, providing transparency into its digital asset investment activities; this press release constitutes one of the weekly updates.

 For more information on Hyperscale Data and its subsidiaries, Hyperscale Data recommends that stockholders, investors and any other interested parties read Hyperscale Data's public filings and press releases available under the Investor Relations section at hyperscaledata.com or available at www.sec.gov.